Homeschooling VS Distance Education

 This is why certain text books and activities are required, and why assignment work and work samples are collected during the school year.
 This is also why students are required to complete a certain amount of work during the year.

-What is the enrolment status for Centrelink?
+What is the 'enrolment' status of my child for the purpose of Centrelink?

 Home Schooling